 As previously stated, TTB has the authority to regulate the kind of containers used to package alcohol.
-Although TTB essentially defers to FDA with regard to safety, the bureau has expressed interest in the composition of new substances used in alcohol beverage containers.
+Although TTB essentially defers to FDA with regard to safety, the bureau has expressed interest in the composition of new substances used in alcoholic beverage containers.

-Certainly, TTB will accept without difficulty the use in alcohol beverage containers of substances explicitly cleared by FDA in food additive regulations covering the intended conditions of use or substances cleared under FDA's food-contact notification (FCN) system for the specific use.
+Certainly, TTB will accept without difficulty the use in alcoholic beverage containers of substances explicitly cleared by FDA in food additive regulations covering the intended conditions of use or substances cleared under FDA's food-contact notification (FCN) system for the specific use.

 For new container materials that are claimed to be GRAS, TTB requires producers to declare that the substance is listed as GRAS in Parts 182, 184, or 186 of the food additive regulations; for self-determined GRAS substances, the bureau may not permit their use without some confirmation or consultation with FDA on the matter.